webroo/dummy-json/README.md

 ### Helpers that pick a random item from an array

 One of the most common types of helper is one that picks a random item from an array.
-If you are only dealing with a small number of items and don't need to reuse the helper consider using the inline [Random](#random) helper, like so:
+If you are only dealing with a small number of items and don't need to reuse the helper consider using the inline [Random item](#random-item) helper, like so:

 ```js
 {{random 'North' 'South' 'East' 'West'}} // Will randomly pick on of the four values